OFFICE OF HOUSING & COMMUNITY DEVELOPMENT

 Information specific to the City of New Bedford’s efforts around ending homelessness may also be found at the City of New Bedford Homeless Service Provider’s Network website at www.nbhspn.com.

-The City of New Bedford will be awarded CDBG-CV and ESG-CV funding from the CARES Act through the U.S. Department of Housing & Urban Development (HUD).
+The City of New Bedford has been awarded CDBG-CV and ESG-CV funding from the CARES Act through the U.S. Department of Housing & Urban Development (HUD).
 New Bedford’s CDBG-CV allocation is $1,624,151 and its ESG-CV allocation is $805,424.

-A copy of the existing FY15-FY19 Consolidated Plan that includes the FY19 Action Plan as well as meeting materials, RFPs and RFP instructions will be made available to the public on this website, below.
-The RFP application will be provided in a fillable format.
+A copy of the meeting materials, RFPs and RFP instructions are available to the public on this website, below.

-Questions about the Substantial Amendment, Public Meeting or the RFPs may be sent to OHCD [at] newbedford-ma [dot] gov
+Questions about the Substantial Amendment may be sent to OHCD [at] newbedford-ma [dot] gov

 the FY2020-2024 consolidated plan and fy20 annual action plan